kylecorry31/Trail-Sense/app/src/main/res/raw/guide_tool_pedometer.md

 4. Start walking in a straight line - you can put your phone in your pocket or by your side as you walk
 5. When you are done, stand still for a little (for best results), then press stop
 6. You can then choose to save the stride length

+## Quick Action
+The Pedometer quick action is available on any tab.
+You can enable the quick action in the settings for the tab you want it on.

+To use the quick action, tap the Pedometer quick action button to toggle it on or off.